mlabs-haskell/lambda-buffers/docs/purescript.md

 ```

 As we can see the `autogen` directory has been created that contains the generated Purescript modules.
-Note the `autogen/build.json` file as it contains all the necessary Hackage dependencies the generated module needs in order to be properly compiled by GHC.
+Note the `autogen/build.json` file as it contains all the necessary dependencies the generated module needs in order to be properly compiled by `purs` compiler.

 The outputted Purescript module in `autogen/LambdaBuffers/Document.hs`: